petripaavola/Yodamiitti_IntuneManagementGUI_CommunityEdition/README.md

 * Show Apps which have assignments to selected AAD Group
 * Show Powershell scripts content
 ## Backlog
-* Change script to multi threading model (yes I know, never do UIs on single thread)
+* Change script to multi threading model (work in progress)
 * Confirmation popup for actions
 * Users and Groups TAB
 * Profiles TAB